VoltRipper

 Claimed vs. real-world range for popular electric dirt bikes

 An electric dirt bike is a throttle-powered, pedal-free off-road motorcycle that runs on a battery instead of gas — quiet, instant-torque, and low-maintenance.
-The class runs from 14 mph kids' bikes to 75 mph full-size race machines.
+The class runs from 14 mph kids' bikes to 75 mph full-size race machines, with claim-side speed outliers like the Altis Sigma above that.
 The one thing almost all of them share: as sold, they are not street-legal — they're built for private land and designated off-highway (OHV) areas.
-This guide covers how they work, what they cost, and exactly how to choose, backed by the VoltRipper Score across the 30-plus models we track.
+This guide covers how they work, what they cost, and exactly how to choose, backed by the VoltRipper Score across the 40-plus models we track.

 Quick picks (2026)